 Lacto vegetarians don’t eat eggs but do eat dairy.

 Vegans avoid all animal products, including dairy and eggs and even things like honey.
 If it came from an animal, it’s not a part of a vegan diet.
-Some even take it one step further and eat only a “raw vegan” diet, where the plants consumed are not cooked prior to consumption.
+Some even take it one step further and eat only a “raw vegan” diet, where the plants consumed are not cooked before consumption.

-The above are the most common forms of Plant-Based Diets, but there are others!
+The above are the most common forms of Plant-Based Diets, but there are others.

 A pescatarian is someone who consumes no animal products except fish and shellfish.